mialkin/docs/tools/kubernetes/kubectl.md

 The **kubectl** command line tool lets you control Kubernetes clusters.

 Kubernetes supports multiple virtual clusters backed by the same physical cluster.
-These virtual clusters are called namespaces.
+These virtual clusters are called *namespaces*.

 ## Aliases